 Ford F-150 Maintenance - How to Change Brake Pads

-When your brakes are starting to wear down on your Ford F-150 truck, make sure you change them out.
+When the brakes start to wear down on your Ford F-150 truck, make sure you change them out.
 Here is a handy guide on how to do it.

 Before beginning this job, make sure you have all the proper tools you will need such as a jack, jack stands, socket set, brake fluid and new OEM brake pads.